saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    For the databases, the number of vCores assigned to the managed instance can be increased or decreased.
 However, this is not an automatic process and can be slow and potentially cause downtime.
 Another option is to add another managed instance and distribute the workload among more instances.

-4. How can the gaming services be made highly-available?
+4. How can the gaming services be made highly available?

-   Virtual machine scale sets can be used to provide high-availability for the gaming software and authentication VMs.
+   Virtual machine scale sets can be used to provide high availability for the gaming software and authentication VMs.
 To protect against data center failures, they could also create scale sets that use Availability Zones.

-   Azure SQL Managed Instance comes with built-in high-availability.
+   Azure SQL Managed Instance comes with built-in high availability.
 Transactional replication could be used to keep data in sync between multiple regions.

 *Data warehouse and reporting*